Social Contribution Around the World

 Educational Support in Vietnam (Scholarship Program)

-Sojitz Group has been running a scholarship program since 2012 in
+Sojitz Group has been running a scholarship program in Dong Nai Province,

-Dong Nai Province, located to the east of the southern city of Ho
+located to the east of the southern city of Ho Chi Minh; in the northern

-providing scholarship money every year to cademically outstanding
+providing scholarship money every year to academically outstanding

 Despite the rapidly growing economy, economic disparity remains significant in Vietnam.
 Even in families where the parents work for a company, salaries are often at the minimum wage set by the government or a low salary close to that amount, forcing many students to give up on their education to assist with the household income.
 However, the government has established the goal of becoming an industrialized nation by 2020, aiming to shift away from former labor-intensive industries in order to promote industrialization by bringing in high-level, strategic industries, including electronics, machinery, shipbuilding, energy conservation, and automobiles.
 Therefore, Vietnam must quickly develop the human resources to support the sustainable growth of these industries.